 - Giving yourself time to really focus on your food, no matter what your eating (noticing the tastes, textures, and aroma of the food and enjoying it fully)

-Making Time for Self-Expression
+9. Make Time for Self-Expression

 This is a big one for me.
 I need ways to express how I’m feeling so things don’t get bottled up.
 This could be through daily journalling, therapy or talking with a loved one, or any time of creative expression you enjoy.

-Here’s what doing this has cultivated for me, and what I hope it will for you too before your wedding day:
+So, here’s what doing this has cultivated for me, and what I hope it will for you too before your wedding day:

 - More self-love and appreciation for what you have now.